gtuzi/intro_2_rl/planning/README.md

 not been taken before for an already visited state.
 Refer to section 8.3 (page 168) footnote in [Sutton & Barto RL Book].

+##### Prioritized Sweeping (8.4)
+In the Dyna agents presented in the preceding sections, simulated transitions are started in state–action pairs selected uniformly at random from all previously experienced pairs.
+But a uniform selection is usually not the best.
+In prioritized sweeping we want to work back from any state whose value has "significantly" changed.
+Typically, this implies that the values of many other states should also be changed, but the only useful one-step updates are those of actions that lead directly into the one state whose value has been changed.
+If the values of these actions are updated, then the values of the predecessor states may change in turn.
+If so, then actions leading into them need to be updated, and then their predecessor states may have changed.
+This way one can work backward from arbitrary states that have changed in value.

+The _predecessor_ state-action pairs of those state-actions whose value estimation has changed a lot are more likely  to also change a lot.
+In a stochastic environment, variations in estimated transition probabilities also contribute to variations in the sizes of changes and in the urgency with which pairs need to be updated.
+It is natural to prioritize the updates according to a measure of their urgency, and perform them in order of priority.
+This is the idea behind _prioritized sweeping_.

+A _queue_ is maintained of every state–action pair whose estimated value would change nontrivially if updated, prioritized by the size of the change.
+When the top pair in the queue is updated, the effect on each of its predecessor pairs is computed.
+If the effect is greater than some small threshold, then the pair is inserted in the queue with the new priority.

 ## Execution
 Run code in `main.py`.
 Each algorithm has its own `experiments` task.